Updated May 2014 to reflect the latest incentive for new customers.

 This fee depends on how much you invest with Betterment.
-For small accounts, the fee is 0.9%, and this fee gradually decreases as the value of the account approaches $500,000.
-With funds invested with Betterment at this level, the fee is 0.3%.
+For small accounts, the fee is 0.35%.
+As the size of the account grows, the fee decreases in stages to 0.15%.
+See the chart below for the full information about current fees.
 These fees are higher, and in some cases significantly higher, than investing in low-cost index mutual funds with Vanguard, for example.
 With Vanguard investing, you’re mostly on your own.
 You alone decide your asset allocation, and many investors do not consider asset allocation at all.
-Betterment is more expensive, but they are also providing a service that, depending on your needs and interests, may be worth the extra cost.
+Betterment can be more expensive, but they are also providing a service that, depending on your needs and interests, may be worth the extra cost.
 At the same time, it’s less expensive than having a dedicated asset managers while offering many of the same features.

 You’d have to be a hands-off individual to like the type of service offered by Betterment.
 You don’t choose your own investments like you would with a typical full-service or discount brokerage.
 Betterment chooses the investments for you, and their selections are based on a mix of index exchange-traded funds (ETFs).
 Betterment reinforces the idea that individual investors should not try to beat the market.
 For the most part, investors fail when they try, and their investments would have fared better had they remained diversified across a broad selection of investments and refrained from changing their risk profile.